monday.com Ltd. (MNDY) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 9, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to monday.com Ltd. ("monday.com" or the "Company") (NASDAQ: MNDY) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 15, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against monday.com Ltd. ("monday.com" or the "Company") (NASDAQ: MNDY).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MONDAY.COM LTD. (MNDY), CLICK HERE BEFORE MAY 11, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MONDAY.COM INVESTMENTS, CLICK HERE BEFORE MAY 11, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?